tl-its-umich-edu/my-learning-analytics/README.md

 Other colors from the user interface are currently fixed and included in version control, as they are intentional design choices.
 You can see where color values are set in `assets/src/defaultPalette.js`.

 ### LTI v1.3 Configuration
-* MyLA Supports LTI 1.3 and using [pylti1.3](https://github.com/dmitry-viskov/pylti1.3)
+* MyLA Supports LTI 1.3, using [pylti1.3](https://github.com/dmitry-viskov/pylti1.3)
-* Instructions for LTI 1.3 configuration are in [MyLA Wiki](https://github.com/tl-its-umich-edu/my-learning-analytics/wiki/Configuration-for-LTI-1.3)
+* Instructions for LTI 1.3 configuration are in the [MyLA wiki](https://github.com/tl-its-umich-edu/my-learning-analytics/wiki/Dev%7CDeploy:-Configuration-for-LTI-1.3)

 * You also need to configure CSP value in the environment, specifically the `FRAME_SRC.` (See next section) In addition you need to ensure you are using https and `CSRF_COOKIE_SECURE` is true with your domain (or instructure.com) in trusted origins.